Puget Sound Stewardship & Mitigation Fund

 - To be eligible for a Puget Sound Stewardship & Mitigation Fund Grant, the applicant and project must meet the following criteria:

-- Projects Supported: The project must be designed to improve (or prevent degradation) of the water quality of Puget Sound.
+- Projects Supported: The project must be designed to improve (or prevent degradation of) the water quality of Puget Sound and its watershed.

 - Funding is particularly targeted to the following areas:

-- Eastern shore of Puget Sound from Olympia to the Canadian border.
+- Eastern shore of Puget Sound from Olympia to the Canadian border, including the eastern part of the Salish Sea.

 - Central Sound and Elliott Bay, including the Green Duwamish River watershed and Hamm Creek.